-The General Data Protection Regulation (GDPR) was implemented on May 25, 2018, to safeguard the privacy rights of EU residents and citizens.
+The General Data Protection Regulation (GDPR) was implemented on May 25, 2018, to safeguard the privacy rights of people in the European Union (EU).
 It requires data controllers and processors to follow specific standards to protect the data subjects' personal data.
 One such requirement is designating a Data Protection Officer (DPO) to monitor compliance in an organization.
 Articles 37, 38, and 39 of GDPR list the designation, position, and tasks of a DPO.

 This article explains the role of a Data Protection Officer in an organization and what qualifications they must hold to lead the organization to comply with the GDPR.